AlfredPros/Intum_shortjam/README.md

 # Intum_shortjam
-A local game jam I did for less than a week with a friend
+A local game jam I did for ~5 days with a friend

 This game is an idea we had about combining dating sim and rhythm game.
 So, date those girls while dancing!
 XD